 A Level subjects are assessed through linear examinations.
 Some A Level subjects may contain coursework modules.
-Most students will take their public examinations in the summer of Year 13, although some may, in addition, be entered for public examinations in the summer of Year 12 A Levels are fully reassessed at the end of Year 13.
+In addition, many of the C/BTEC courses also have external examinations as part of their assessment.
+A Levels are fully assessed at the end of Year 13 and students on A Level courses will take their public examinations in the summer of Year 13.
+Those on C/BTEC courses may take public examinations exams at various points during Year 12 and Year 13.
 Year 12 end of year examination results form the basis of UCAS offers and predictions.
 Therefore, there is a focus on examination work right from the start of their college courses.